 Some of the most used blocks include social media blocks, audio blocks, as well as image blocks.

 Block patterns were first introduced in WordPress 5.5, but now the new version enhances the patterns for blocks with a featured block pattern directory, a more simple way to search for and access patterns.

 Developers of block patterns also have more incentive to create patterns as they will be directly uploaded into the WordPress dashboard.

 With block patterns, you get the added functionality of creating a pattern or layout of blocks.
 That’s not the best part yet.

 You can then go ahead and save these blocks, reuse them at a future time, and even share them on other websites.

 The simplest way to define a block template is as a list of block items.
-Such blocks can have predefined attributes, placeholder content and be static or dynamic.
+These blocks can have predefined placeholder content, attributes, placeholder content and can be dynamic or static.

-Like before, WordPress will use its template hierarchy to determine the template or set of templates it will use to display the page.
+Like before the update, WordPress will use its template hierarchy to determine the template or set of templates it will use to display the page.